xster/flutter-wiki/Updating-Material-Design-Fonts.md

+_(This page is referenced by comments in the Flutter codebase.)

 This page describes the process for updating the material design icons:

  1. Use git to clone ~~https://github.com/google/material-design-icons~~ https://goto.google.com/flutter-material-font (Google-only, sorry) and https://github.com/google/fonts